Tuesday, 24 December 2024

 Though it is not clear why it took almost six months for the feature to be live, one can only speculate that it might be due to a recent inflammatory remark posted on the platform directed at Minneapolis protestors following the George Floyd incident, the prominence of the individual behind the post, and an impending major US election.

 The new feature which will be rolled out to US users over the next few weeks will allow users to turn off all social issue, electoral or political ads from candidates, Super PACs or other organisations that have the “Paid for by” political disclaimer on them.
-This feature will also be made available for Instagram, and the giant plans to extend the feature to other countries later this year.
+This feature will also be made available for , and the social media giant plans to extend the feature to other countries later this year.

 To activate the feature, users may take the initiative to head on to their settings tab on Facebook and Instagram to switch off political ads, or turn them off directly on the ad should they come across one.
 Users are also encouraged to report if they see any ads that are deemed political ads after amending their settings.